Our research group consists of David McAllister, MD, Keith Markolf, PhD, and Tyler Clites, PhD

 Drs.
-McAllister and Markolf have had a longstanding collaboration with significant contributions and high quality publications in the field of orthopaedic research.
+McAllister and Markolf have had a longstanding collaboration with significant contributions and high quality publications in the field of orthopaedic research (add link: https://pubmed.ncbi.nlm.nih.gov/?term=markolf+and+mcallister&sort=date).
 Their vast experience and combination of expertise from both a clinical and basic science perspective has established the UCLA Orthopaedic Biomechanics Lab as a leader in orthopaedic research.
-Together they have worked to train and mentor Dr. Boguszewski to lead the lab into exciting new and innovative areas of research.
+Recently, Dr. Tyler Clites has joined their research team.

-Dr. Boguszewski's expertise is in biomedical engineering and robotics.
 The use of a robotic testing system to study knee joint function allows combined motion and force control to measure corresponding kinematic instabilities under simulated physiologic conditions.
-Our innovative approach provides an opportunity for enhanced studies of the knee that have never before been performed, providing insight into physiologic function and mechanisms of knee injury.
+Our innovative approach provides an opportunity for enhanced studies of tissues that have never before been performed, providing insight into physiologic function and mechanisms of knee injury.

 The UCLA Orthopaedic Biomechanics Lab is focused on training future clinician scientists in the area of orthopaedic research.
-We have had sustained success in mentoring and training the next generation of researchers, from residents and medical students to undergraduate students and high school interns.
+We have had sustained success in mentoring and training the next generation of researchers, from residents and medical students to undergraduate students, graduate students and high school interns.
 It is a core belief in our lab that teaching passionate young investigators in orthopaedic research is fundamental to the future of our field.
-We have established a summer internship position with Marymount High School focused on promoting women in science.
-With this position, we hope to educate and inspire young women leaders in science and research.
-We also participate in the annual Bioengineering Capstone Design Project with a group of undergraduate senior biomedical engineers.